Jayan2018/React-Native-Code-Puzzle/README.md

 https://github.com/Jayan2018/React-Native-Code-Puzzle.git
 ```

-### Run the appilication:
+### Run the application:
-Open project in react native compatible IDE
+Open project in react native compatible IDE.
 Some basic commands to use in Command Prompt or Terminal
 ```
 yarn start